B-brane transport in anomalous (2,2) models and localization: Band restriction rule in non-supersymmetric models

-We now apply our considerations to the two-parameter model $\CC^2/\ZZ_{n(2)}$ with $n=2k-1$.
+We now illustrate how crossing walls in different orders can give different transport functors.
+Specifically we consider the two-parameter model $\CC^2/\ZZ_{n(2)}$ with $n=2k-1\geq 5$.
 Its charge matrices in basis I and~II are respectively as follows.

-We carefully analysed its phases in \autoref{sssec:twoparameter}, finding all Coulomb branch and mixed branch vacua.
-For convenience we reproduce the phase diagram given in \autoref{fig:phasesC2Zn2}: the left diagram is in basis~I and the right one in basis~II\@.
+We carefully analysed its phases starting in~\eqref{twoparameter}, finding all Coulomb branch and mixed branch vacua.
+For convenience we reproduce the phase diagram of \autoref{fig:phasesC2Zn2}: the left diagram is in basis~I and the right one in basis~II and we have indicated different data on the two sides to avoid clutter, such as the number of massive vacua in each phase.
+We transport a Wilson line $\cW(b_1,b_2)$ (in basis~I\@) from $A=\emptyset$ to $A=\{1,2\}$ through either $A=\{1\}$ or $A=\{2\}$.
+We recall that $A$~is the set of blown-up divisors.